JemPH/Apple-Music-Downloader-Browser/README.md

 - **Music Videos** (coming soon): Download your favorite music videos from Apple Music.

 ## Installation
    Install the [script](https://raw.githubusercontent.com/JemPH/Apple-Music-Downloader-Browser/main/apple-music-downloader.js) in your userscript manager.
+The script requires subscription in order to download files.

 ## Usage
   Just activate and install the script in Tampermonkey.
 The script should automatically runs (shown in the image preview above).
 Refresh the page if it doesn't work.